LeenuJain/-Docker--Notes-/README.md

   - Resources remain allocated even when underutilized

 ### Docker
 In Docker we create containers which are just like VMs but they are not VMs.
-This allocates memory for each container once it is activated and returns back the memory to host memory post deactivation, so that other containers can utilize this memory.
+This allocates memory for each container once it is activated and returns back the memory to host post deactivation, so that other containers can utilize this memory.
 One more advantage is it does not require to install os in the container it just takes it form the docker hub when activated making it light weight.
   - **Dynamic Memory Management:** Containers only use memory when active and release it when inactive
   - **Resource Efficiency:** Other containers can utilize freed memory